znsk966/-ai-payroll-dashboard/README.md

 }

 match /analytics/{document} {
   allow read: if request.auth != null;
   allow write: if false; // Only Cloud Functions can write }

+match /ai-insights/{document} {
+  allow read: if request.auth != null;
+  allow write: if false; // Only Cloud Functions can write }